pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Fire

-`fire()` triggers Functions/Event Handlers only—no replication, no history.
+`fire()` sends a message only to Functions Event Handlers / Illuminate; it is NOT replicated nor stored in history.

 ### Method
 ```
 `fire({
     Object message,